-We take fly-posting seriously, especially where the advert creates a safety hazard or adversely affects the appearance of a neighbourhood.
+We take fly-posting seriously, especially where the advert creates a safety hazard or negative affect on the appearance of a neighbourhood.

 Fly-posting is displaying advertisements without the permission of the property owner.
-In some cases, we might be the owner, for example, highway structures such as railings at the edge of a road, street signage and traffic lights.
+In some cases, we (the council) might be the owner.
+For example, highway structures, such as railings at the edge of a road, street signage and traffic lights.
 In this case, the advertiser must ask for permission from the council.

-Estate agents may put up boards advertising that a property is for sale or to let, but the regulations contain limitations as to the display of such boards, examples of which are:
+Estate agents may put up boards advertising a property for sale or to let, but the regulations contain limitations as to the display of such boards, including:

-not more than 1 advertisement is permitted at one location
+not more than 1 advertisement is permitted at 1 location